Machine Learning in Materials Processing & Characterization

 §5 · Applications & operando

 Problem.
-Given a noisy multi-phase XRD pattern, identify the crystallographic phases.
-Database (ICDD) peak-matching is manual, slow, and brittle for mixtures, preferred orientation, and broadening.
+Identify crystallographic phases in a noisy multi-phase XRD pattern; ICDD peak-matching is manual and brittle to mixtures, preferred orientation, and broadening.

 Impact.
-Oxidation-state mapping at ~5× lower dose; resolves continuous mixed-valence gradients at interfaces; validated against Fe²⁺/Fe³⁺ reference standards (slide 16 discipline).
+Oxidation-state mapping at ~5–10× lower dose; resolves continuous mixed-valence gradients; validated against valence reference standards (16).

 24. Case: Large-Scale EDS Maps — the Throughput Story